arup-group/GSA-Grasshopper/README.md

 - [Components overview](https://docs.oasys-software.com/structural/gsa/explanations/gsagh-components.html)
 Tutorials and example files to come shortly!

+## Example Files

+This repository contains a number of example files that are also used for testing on new releases, please check out the [ExampleFiles folder](/ExampleFiles) for more information/

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.